GlueX: Experimental apparatus

 The GlueX detector was installed in the new Hall D (the fourth such hall at JLab) as part of the accelerator's upgrade to 12 GeV energy.
 GlueX began its first commissioning run in 2014, and first received 12 GeV electrons in 2015, the highest energy available at the CEBAF accelerator.
-Publication-quality physics data was accumulated during multi-weeks runs starting in 2016, continuing into 2023.
+Publication-quality physics data was accumulated during multi-weeks runs starting in 2016, continuing into 2023 and beyond.

 The detector is based on a solenoidal hermetic detector optimized for tracking of charged particles (electron, pions, kaons, and protons) and detection of neutral particles (primarily photons).
 Figure 1 shows the detector.

 GlueX uses the coherent bremsstrahlung technique to produce a linearly polarized photon beam.
 In order to reach the optimal photon energy near 9 GeV for this mapping of the exotic spectrum, 12 GeV electrons are required and are provided by the CEBAF accelerator at Jefferson Lab.

 In 2018, improved kaon/pion separation capability will be established with the addition of a quartz-based differential Cherenkov light detector ("DIRC").

-Physics Program
+Program

 The goal of the GlueX experiment is to search for and study hybrid mesons.
 Hybrid mesons, and in particular exotic hybrid mesons, provide the ideal laboratory for testing QCD in the confinement regime since these mesons explicitly manifest the gluonic degrees of freedom.
 Photoproduction is expected to be particularly effective in producing and identifying these states.
 At the same time these data will be used to study the spectrum of conventional mesons, including the poorly-understood excited vector mesons and strangeonium.